 Cristen Carson Reat is the co-founder and program coordinator of BridgingApps, a program of Easter Seals Greater Houston.
 BridgingApps helps parents, therapists, doctors, and teachers share information on how to use mobile devices like the iPad, iPhone, iPod Touch and Android devices with people who have special needs.
 Cristen holds a M.A. degree from the University of Texas at Austin, graduated from the Defense Language Institute in Monterey, California, and is certified through the Assistive Technology Applications Program at California State University.
 She has worked in education for the last sixteen years, most of that time at an educational non-profit.
-She has written articles on apps for special needs populations that have appeared in National Down Syndrome Communicator, Techedge Magazine and Parenting Special Needs Magazine.
-She is the mother of a son with Asperger’s and a son with Down syndrome.
+She has written articles on apps for special needs populations that have appeared in National Down Syndrome Communicator, TechEdge Magazine, Parenting Special Needs Magazine, and Toca Magazine.
+She is the mother of two sons, one of whom has Down syndrome.

 Betsy is a speech-language pathologist and autism consultant with 22 years of experience in a variety of settings.
 She graduated from Austin College with a BA in Psychology and Sociology and from the University of Texas at Dallas with a MS in Communication Disorders.
 She also holds a Texas teaching certificate and is a certified PLAY Project consultant.
 In 2010, she began using the iPod Touch and iPad in therapy sessions.
 Her use of these mobile devices has expanded to include training educators to use them in the classroom, and she is also a certified Proloquo2Go and Proloquo4Text Trainer.
 She is a member of ASHA and AAPPSPA.